Dental Implants in Ann Arbor

-If you have missing teeth, a dental implant may be precisely what you need to make your smile fully functional again.
-Dental implants are preferred to solutions like bridges and dentures because they allow the patient to retain more chewing function while maintaining the health of the gums, bone and surrounding teeth.
+If you have missing teeth, an implant may be what you need to make your teeth functional again.
+Implants are preferred to solutions like bridges and dentures because they allow the patient to retain more chewing function while maintaining the health of the gums, bone and surrounding teeth.

 A dental implant consists of three parts: